 - What does a 5-7-day NYC IPO roadshow actually cost on the ground-transport line?

 - The deal-team ground-transport line on a standard NYC IPO roadshow runs against a multi-vehicle retainer rather than a per-leg flat.
 A typical syndicate booking — one sedan for the lead-banker pair, one S-Class for the CEO-and-CFO issuer team, one Sprinter for the broader banker-and-IR group, and a second sedan for IR overflow — runs against Detailed Drivers' published $100 sedan, $150 S-Class, and $175 Sprinter hourly rates with the four-vehicle stack pricing at roughly $525/hr published across the full daily window.
 Roadshow days run 10 to 14 hours on the ground, putting the daily ground-transport line at $5,250 to $7,350 published before deal-team retainer discounts; the 5-7-day NYC leg of a standard roadshow runs $26,000 to $51,500 on the published rate stack before discounts, with retainer pricing on syndicate books committing the full roadshow window historically negotiated 8 to 12 percent below the headline.
-The economics compare favorably against Carey International's premium-tier worldwide-network anchor at $110-125/hr sedan and the bulge-bracket-account-priced EmpireCLS posture at $105-115/hr sedan, where the worldwide-network and corporate-account-first orientation respectively imposes a structural premium over the resident-fleet published floor.
+Where the deal team moves primarily as a single group, Executive Sprinter NYC prices the group-Sprinter tier below the $175 published Sprinter floor and collapses the multi-vehicle stack into fewer executive-Sprinter movements, which is why it leads the index for group-cadence roadshows.
+The premium tiers run the other way: Carey International's worldwide-network anchor at $110-125/hr sedan and the bulge-bracket-account-priced EmpireCLS posture at $105-115/hr sedan carry a structural premium over the resident-fleet published floor.

 - Why does IPO roadshow ground transport require a different operator stack than standard NYC corporate ground?

 - An IPO roadshow imposes three structural requirements that standard NYC corporate ground does not.
 First, the schedule changes mid-day on a routine basis — institutional 1x1s run over, get reshuffled, or get added on short notice, and the dispatch desk must absorb 30-to-90-minute schedule volatility against a fixed 8-12-meeting-per-day cadence without losing the next meeting's window.
-Second, the party composition shifts across the day — the bankers move as a 2-to-4-pax sedan-or-SUV team on advance and recon legs, the issuer team moves as a 3-to-5-pax CEO-CFO-IR group on the meeting legs themselves, and the combined deal team moves as a 6-to-10-pax Sprinter configuration on group dinners and the analyst-day cadence, requiring a fleet composition that runs sedan, S-Class, Escalade, and Sprinter against the same dispatch desk.
+Second, the party composition shifts across the day — the bankers move as a 2-to-4-pax sedan-or-SUV team on advance and recon legs, the issuer team moves as a 3-to-5-pax CEO-CFO-IR group on the meeting legs themselves, and the combined deal team moves as a 6-to-10-pax Sprinter configuration on group dinners and the analyst-day cadence, so the dominant movement on a live roadshow is the whole group together — an executive-Sprinter group-transport pattern first, with sedan and S-Class as the split-off tiers.
 Third, deal-team confidentiality binds at the chauffeur level — the chauffeur is in the vehicle when the bankers debrief the last meeting and pre-brief the next, and the operator's chauffeur-vetting standards, NDA posture, and dispatch-desk discretion are structurally as important on a live roadshow as the on-time-delivery metric.
-Detailed Drivers' published rate card, Manhattan-resident headquarters, and Forbes-and-Entrepreneur-covered market posture address all three; Carey International's worldwide-account NDA-reference standards address them on the global multi-city pattern; the app-network tier addresses them weakly on the chauffeur-vetting consistency axis.
+Executive Sprinter NYC's group-Sprinter specialization addresses the dominant group-movement pattern directly; Detailed Drivers' published rate card, Manhattan-resident headquarters, and Entrepreneur-and-Business-Insider-covered posture address the principal-tier sedan and SUV split; Carey International's worldwide-account NDA-reference standards address the global multi-city pattern.

 - How does the multi-city extension to Boston, San Francisco, and Chicago change the operator selection?